 Then visit Takin Preserve center, Sangaygang view point and the Dupthop Lhakhang, one of the few surviving nunneries in Bhutan.

 After lunch, visit National Postal Museum, where you can get an instant personalized photo of you and your dear ones on Bhutanese stamps, visit Folk Heritage museum.
 In the evening stroll in the town for shopping and photography.
 Dinner and overnight in Hotel.

 Day 3.Thimphu – Chukha Tshechu (1815m altitude) – Thimphu:

 After breakfast drive to Chukha Dzong, two hours journey.
 Chukha Tshechu is performed annually inside The Chukha Ngedrup Tse Dzong as an offering to Guru Rinpoche.
 Different mask dances are performed during the festival, as well as traditional folk songs and dances as an offering to the Guru Padmasambhava.
 The highlight of the festival is the unfurling of the Thongdrol (large tapestry) of Guru Rinpoche on the last day (3rd day).

 Chukha Dzong is the newest Dzong in the country, inaugurated in 2012 by Her Majesty Ashi Jetsun Pema Wangchuck.
 It is a grand structure that blends traditional architectural grandeur with touches of modernity.

-See Chukha Tshechu the whole day and evening come back to Thimphu.
-Dinner and over night in Hotel at Thimphu.
+Witness Chukha Tshechu the whole day and in the evening, drive back to Thimphu.
+Dinner and over night in Hotel.